Eureka, California

 Eureka (/jʊˈriːkə/ yuurr-EE-kə; Wiyot: Jaroujiji; Hupa: dahwilahłding; Uuth) is a city in and the county seat of Humboldt County, located on the North Coast of California.
 The city is located on U.S. Route 101 on the shores of Humboldt Bay, 270. mi north of San Francisco and 100. mi south of the Oregon border.
 At the 2020 census, the population of the city was 26,512 and the population of the greater Eureka area was 48,119.

 Eureka is the largest coastal city between San Francisco and Portland, Oregon, and the westernmost city of more than 25,000 residents in the 48 contiguous states.
-The proximity to the sea causes the city to have an extremely maritime climate with very small annual temperature differences and seasons mainly being defined by the rainy winters and dry summers, whereas nearby inland areas are much hotter in summer.
+The proximity to the sea causes the city to have a maritime climate with very small annual temperature differences and seasons mainly being defined by the rainy winters and dry summers, whereas nearby inland areas are much hotter in summer.
 It is the regional center for government, health care, trade, and the arts on the North Coast north of the San Francisco Bay Area.
 Greater Eureka, one of California's major commercial fishing ports, is the location of the largest deep-water port between San Francisco and Coos Bay, a stretch of about 500. mi.

 The headquarters of both the Six Rivers National Forest and the North Coast Redwoods District of the California State Parks System are in Eureka.
 As entrepôt for hundreds of lumber mills that once existed in the area, the city played a leading role in the historic West Coast lumber trade.
 The entire city is a state historic landmark, which has hundreds of significant Victorian homes, including the nationally recognized Carson Mansion, and the city has retained its original 19th-century commercial core as a nationally recognized Old Town Historic District.
 Eureka is home to California's oldest zoo, the Sequoia Park Zoo.